Three Men on the Bummel: Cycling

-The novel was written near the end of the Victorian-era bicycle craze, launched by the development of the two-wheeled safety bicycle.
+The novel was written near the end of the Victorian era bicycle craze, launched by the development of the two-wheeled safety bicycle.
 It depicts an era when bicycles had just become a familiar piece of middle-class recreational equipment.
 The references to brand competition, advertising, and enthusiasts' attitudes toward their equipment resonate with modern readers.

 The novel invites comparison with H. G. Wells's 1896 humorous cycling novel, The Wheels of Chance.

 Many of the comments on cycling are relevant—and funny—today.
 Those who have purchased ergonomic bicycle saddles, intended to relieve pressure on the perineal nerves, may not know that these are not a new invention:

 Germany

 Jerome's comic stereotypes of Germany and the German character provide some picture of the country during the period of the German Empire, at least how it was popularly perceived in Britain.

 Generally, the country is portrayed as clean and orderly, yet heavily policed, with the authorities strictly enforcing even the most trivial of a vast number of laws and regulations (this causes the three men to frequently be in minor trouble with the law).
-The German people are described as amiable, unselfish, homely, kind and egalitarian; yet they are also placid and obedient, eager to obey those in authority.
+The German people are described as amiable, unselfish, sincere, kind and egalitarian; yet they are also placid and obedient, eager to obey those in authority.

-Jerome goes on to comment that it would be consistent with the German character for a criminal condemned to death to be simply given a piece of rope, and told to go and hang himself.
+Jerome comments that it would be consistent with the German character for a criminal condemned to death to obediently hang himself after being told to do so.

-The Englishmen spend some time in the company of students; Jerome describes German Student Corps and their customs of the Kneipe, an organised beer party, and the Mensur, or Academic fencing.
+While Jerome admires German school education, he is less complementary about universities.
+The Englishmen spend some time in the company of students; Jerome describes the German Student Corps and their customs the Kneipe, an organised beer party, and the Mensur, or Academic fencing.
 The mensur sword duels are described at length, with little humour, and with Jerome expressing extreme disapproval for the tradition.

 Jerome would have been aware of Mark Twain's humorous travelogue, A Tramp Abroad (1880), based on a walking tour through similar parts of Germany, with extensive comments on the language and culture.
 Three Men on the Bummel follows in this vein.
-At least one of Jerome's remarks, however, is remarkably prescient:
+At least one of Jerome's remarks, however, may be seen as prescient: